fcojgodoy/teruterubozu/readme.txt

 == Description ==

-A Wordpress theme inspired by Casper, the Ghost default theme.
+A WordPress theme inspired by Casper, the Ghost default theme.

 For more information about Teruterubozu please go to https://github.com/fcojgodoy/teruterubozu.